MCP Discovery via Well-Known URI

 Examples in this document use JSON (RFC 8259).
 All JSON field names are case-sensitive.
 Optional fields MAY be omitted entirely rather than set to null.

-The discovery document MUST be served at the following path relative to the origin:
+The JSON discovery document MUST be served at the following path relative to the origin:

 /.well-known/mcp.json

-For example, for the origin https://example.com, the full URI would be:
+For example, for the origin https://example.com, the full URIs would be:

 https://example.com/.well-known/mcp.json